From Pathetic Life #1

 When it was new and shiny, the theater probably had curtains, and all sorts of architectural flourishes that have long since been painted over or ripped out.
-I'll bet it had a glorious chandelier, but I never saw it — every time I went to the Strand, its interior was lit by a single 60-watt light bulb, hung naked on a long cord from the ceiling.
+I'll bet it had a glorious chandelier, but I never saw it — every time I went to the Strand, its interior was lit by a single 60-watt light bulb, hung naked on a long cord from the very high ceiling.

-Half the Strand's patrons were bums or drunks or mentally ill, and the arguments between them were often more interesting than anything on the screen.
-There were needles in the lobby, drug deals in the restrooms, and conversations shouted across aisles and rows.
 I saw a knife fight in the balcony once.
 Found a spent condom stuck to the bottom of my shoe.
 Saw cops come in with flashlights to make arrests in the auditorium, while the movie was running.
 Saw an old man drop his britches and take a shit in the front row.
 It was everything a moviehouse should never be, yet so extreme was its scuzziness, you couldn't help loving the Strand.
 Well, at least I loved it; I guess Maggie didn't.

 The sound system was mono, but they kept it cranked loud, to help drown out the audiences that never shut up.
 If you brought earplugs to muffle the volume, maybe you heard the movie more than the crowd's talking and yelling, and you could almost fool yourself into thinking you were in a movie theater.

 Do you need to use the restroom?
 Abandon hope, ye who enter here.
-The owners tried, so toilet paper was almost always available, and the floors were usually dry despite the moist clientele.
-Thankfully, the toilets that had been shattered were roped off, so you wouldn't accidentally slash an artery on the porcelain.
-But some problems were too expensive to fix — the men's room was poorly lit, with cracked mirrors, and ancient yellowed tiles, so even immediately after a thorough cleaning you could still smell yesteryear's stench, and the graffiti scrubbed away one day would be back the next.
+The owners made an effort, so toilet paper was almost always available, and the floors were usually dry despite the moist clientele.
+The toilets that had been shattered were roped off, so you wouldn't accidentally slash an artery on the porcelain.

 The Strand had affordable concessions, too — free soda with free refills, if you bought a hot dog or nachos.
 Big buttered popcorn, at a small price.